-Whether it’s the first purchase or another addition to a collection, buying an antique or classic car can be exciting.
-However, finding the right insurance coverage is much less so.
+Whether it’s the first purchase or an addition to a collection, buying an antique auto or classic car can be exciting.
+However, finding the right antique auto insurance coverage is much less so.
 To help drivers find the right type and level of antique auto insurance, we’ve assembled a guide that lists some easy tips and useful benefits.

-Most companies define an antique as being a minimum of 25 years old and in original restored or working original condition.
-In some areas, antique cars only have to be 20 years old, while clubs such as the Antique Automobile Club of America consider anything 45 years or older to be an antique.
-Consult the coverage experts at Yeager Insurance to learn about the state’s requirements.
+Most companies define an antique as being a minimum of 25 years old and in original, restored, or working original condition.
+In some areas, antique cars only have to be 20 years old, while clubs such as the Antique Automobile Club of America¹ consider anything 45 years or older to be an antique.
+Consult the auto coverage experts at Yeager Insurance to learn about the West Virginia state requirements.

 Agreed Value: What Is It?